-New LULUCF rules for the period after 2012 are now under negotiation.
-Many countries agree that the new rules need to be defined before new emission reduction targets can be agreed for Annex I countries, as the new rules may have a great impact on what other actions a country will need take to reach its future target.
+New LULUCF rules for the period after 2012 are under negotiation.
+The new rules may have a great impact on what actions individual Annex I countries will need to take to reach their future targets, as LULUCF could contribute significantly.

 There is potential for overlap between REDD-plus activities and afforestation and reforestation projects under the CDM.
-There are current proposals to consider inclusion of additional LULUCF activities under the CDM, for example forest management.
-Proposed definitions of terms in the current negotiating text, such as 'forest', 'planted production forest' and 'equivalent forest' also have relevance for REDD-plus.
-More information about LULUCF can be found at http://unfccc.int/methods_and_science/lulucf/ items/4129.php
+There have been proposals to consider inclusion of additional LULUCF activities under the CDM, for example forest management.

+In Cancun the CMP adopted a decision on LULUCF which has potential implications for REDD-plus (available as an advance unedited version at http://unfccc.int/files/meetings/cop\16/application/pdf/cop16\lulucf.pdf or see Part III of this guide).